-In a recent Marketing Week online newsletter, Colin Wilson examined the difficulty that marketers can face when trying to differentiate between fads and trends.
+In a recent Marketing Week online newsletter, Colin Lewis examined the difficulty that marketers can face when trying to differentiate between fads and trends.
 Is a given development in the social or business environment just a flash in the pan or will it stay the course?

 This is an important question for businesses when determining the best marketing strategies in relation to their target markets.
 This article has some important insights to offer and we would also like to add some advice of our own.